 A £250 million regeneration is set to transform Sighthill in Glasgow.

-Due for completion by 2020, one of the largest urban regeneration projects of its kind outside of London will see an area equivalent in size to 60 football fields welcome hundreds of new homes, a new school campus and an iconic pedestrian bridge – providing improved connections across the M8 to the near-by city centre.
+One of the largest urban regeneration projects of its kind outside of London will see an area equivalent in size to 60 football fields welcome hundreds of new homes, a new school campus and an iconic pedestrian bridge – providing improved connections across the M8 to the near-by city centre.
 Extensive remediation will also address land contamination, a result of the area’s industrial past, bringing environmental improvements, high-quality greenspace, allotments and parkland.

-Project Manager, Jackie Harvey said: “At its’ heart, this project is about people.
+Project Manager, Jackie Harvey said: “At its heart, this project is about people.
 Ongoing engagement continues to be vital in supporting and involving the established and growing local community which is going through a long period of change.”

 Activities underway since 2015 include drop-in sessions, newsletters and a community-led arts initiative.
 Community benefits from contractors have also supported kayaking lessons at the near-by Pinkston Water Sport Centre and the design of an outdoor space for the Sighthill Nursery.